ubclaunchpad/inertia/README.md

 ----------------

-Inertia is a simple cross-platform command line application that enables effortless setup and management of continuous, automated deployment all sorts of projects on any virtual private server.
-It is built and maintained with :heart: by [UBC Launch Pad](https://www.ubclaunchpad.com/).
+Inertia is a simple cross-platform command line application that enables quick and easy setup and management of continuous, automated deployment of a variety of project types on any virtual private server.
+It is used, built, and maintained with :heart: by [UBC Launch Pad](https://www.ubclaunchpad.com/).

 <p align="center">
     <img src="/.static/inertia-init.png" width="45%" />